martinfuchs/DepthKit/README.md

 ## 3) CAPTURE
 **Pre-filming checklist**
 Ready to Roll?
 Navigate to the Record tab in the RGBDCapture application.
 If connected properly, you will be able to see a preview of your depth camera on the left.
-Your takes will show on the right side in the format ‘TAKE_MM_DD_HH_MM_SS’, with the numbers corresponding to the time of capture (there will be none before you’ve saved your first take).
+Your takes will show on the right side in the format ‘TAKE_MO_DD_HH_MI_SS’, with the numbers corresponding to the time of capture (there will be none before you’ve saved your first take).
 If it’s still there from the last tutorial, remove the IR projector cover from your depth camera.

 **Tethered** When planning your shoot, be aware that your camera operator will not be able to move further from the computer than the depth camera’s USB cable will allow.
 This distance can be extended with an active USB extender if needed.
 If you are shooting with an Asus Xtion and a laptop you can go mobile!